A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Supplementary Material

 In this appendix, we provide tables detailing the functions and model parameters used in NEST for LXe yields from $\beta$ ER, $\gamma$ ER, NR, as well as their fluctuations.
-While NEST has additional models for ${}^{83m}$Kr ER as well as NR from non-Xe nuclei (including $\alpha$ decay), those are not relevant to this work.
-They can be found in \cite{szydagis_m_2022_7061832}.
+NEST has additional models for ${}^{83m}$Kr ER as well as NR from non-Xe nuclei (including $\alpha$ decay), findable in code on GitHub [\citenum{szydagis_m_2023_8215927}].